 At the news that he had haarived in Brundisium, and Lucullus returning from the war against Mithridates, Spartacus, completely desperate, struck at Crassus with still great forces at that time.
 There was a long and fierce battle, predictable, tens of thousands of desperate people; in the course of the battle Spartacus was wounded with a spear in his thigh, but he only kneeled down and, shielding himself, fight the attackers, until he was encircled with the great number of people who gathered around him.
 The rest of his army was in a massive disarray staggering in mass, so that in the slaughter the countless people were killed, while the Romans lost up to a thousand soldiers; Spartacus’s body could not be found.
 A large number of survivors who escaped from the battle hid in the mountains, so Crassus followed them.
 Divided into four groups, they resisted until they were all dead except for 6 000 people who were captured and hanged along the entire road from Capua to Rome.

-– Appian of Alexandria, Roman History, XIII 120
+– Appian of Alexandria, Roman History, XIII.120

 Then he made straight for Crassus himself, charging forward through the press of weapons and wounded men, and, though he did not reach Crassus, he cut down two centurions who fell on him together.

-– Plutarch, Life of Crassus, 11 [in:] Parallel Lives
+– Plutarch, Crassus, 11

 Course of Spartacus’ uprising

 I STAGE: The first tactical decisions of Roman troops and Spartacist supporters in winter 72/73 BCE

 II STAGE: Events of 72 BCE (according to Appian).

 III STAGE: Events of 72 BCE (according to Plutarch).

 IV STAGE: Events of early year 71 BCE Crassus takes command of the Roman legions, confronts the rebels and forces Spartacus to retreat to Lucania near Messina.